HSC Research Program

 Funds may not be allocated to salary support for graduate or post-graduate students, institutional overheads, or construction.
 The Huntington Society of Canada does not fund indirect costs, overhead or institutional support costs.

-Up to 25% of funds awarded to a laboratory through the NAVIGATOR Research Program may be remitted by the receiving institution to other laboratories outside of Canada, where this will help to promote collaborative research.
+Up to 25% of funds awarded to a laboratory through the NAVIGATOR Research Program may be remitted by the receiving institution to other laboratories outside of Canada, where this will help to promote collaborative research for the grant funded.

 iii) Payment of Grants: The payment schedule will be confirmed along with notification of the award, to the financial officer of the principal investigator’s institution.